typsy-dev/documentation/ApiV2.md

 #### No account found

-A 204 No Content response will be returned if no account matching the identifier can be found within the requesting master account.
+A 204 No Content response will be returned if no account matching the code can be found within the requesting master account.